Home building dispute resolution

 If the inspector is satisfied that the trader is responsible for defective or incomplete work, a rectification order will be issued directing the trader to rectify or complete the work by a due date.
 If the work is not fixed by that date, the trader is in breach of the Home Building Act 1989.

 NSW Civil and Administrative Tribunal (NCAT)

 If an agreement cannot be reached and the inspector is not satisfied on the ‘balance of probabilities’ that it’s the trader’s fault, a consumer can lodge an application with the NSW Civil and Administrative Tribunal to have the complaint heard and determined.

 The Home Building Act provides statutory warranties for a period of six years for major defects and two years for all other defects from the date of the completion of home building work.
 These periods will be extended by six months if the homeowner or subsequent purchaser becomes aware of a defect in the last six months of these time frames.
 For Fair Trading to assist in resolving a dispute, a building claim must be lodged with the NCAT within these periods.

 Dispute resolution for builders and tradespeople

 Licensed builders and tradespeople in NSW can lodge a dispute with Fair Trading and access our free dispute resolution service.
 Consumers may also lodge a dispute and seek Fair Trading assistance.
-No matter who lodges the dispute both parties need to agree to the attempt at resolution.

 Fair Trading assistance is only available when a dispute occurs with a consumer or owner-builder over a residential building issue, and does not extend to builders and tradespeople’s disputes with sub-contractors or other licensees.